-Fast forward 13 years and online banks have advanced a lot!
+Fast forward 18 years and online banks have advanced a lot!
 In a market with extremely low lending rates, it is leaving people with very low-interest rates on savings and checking accounts.
-A lot of the traditional banks, like you see in “It's a Wonderful Life“, are being squeezed out, because the buildings are creating a lot of overhead.
+A lot of the traditional banks, as you see in “It's a Wonderful Life“, are being squeezed out, because the buildings are creating a lot of overhead.
 This is translating into lower interest rates for you and me.

-That is why, now more then ever, investors need to consider where they want to put their money.
+That is why, now more than ever, investors need to consider where they want to put their money.
 Is it only about having a building that you can touch and see where your money is at?
 Or are you focused on how you can get the highest interest rate for your hard-earned money?

 With how competitive the market is today, I put together what I think are the top 5 reasons to open an online account: